About Drive Life NZ

 Fred Alvrez – Managing Editor / Senior Motoring Journalist

-I’ve has been in the publishing industry for over 25 years, starting with a role with New Zealand Security Magazine, eventually becoming its Editor.
+I’ve been in the publishing industry for over 25 years, starting with a role with New Zealand Security Magazine, eventually becoming its Editor.
 Along the way, I have written for numerous newspapers and magazines, including a weekly column for The TV Guide.
 I came to DriveLife (then Autoclique) in 2015 as a Motoring Journalist.
+On Amazon, I have 4 fiction and one non-fiction book for sale.

 A self-confessed car nut, I’ve owned a string of interesting vehicles in the last 40 years.
-It started with a Vauxhall Victor with three-on-the-tree on getting my license, and moved into things like Triumph Stags, Rover P6 3500Bs, a Chrysler Limousine Coupe, a Dodge Ram towing a 6-ton 5th wheel RV, a 2016 Dodge Challenger I bought new in LA, and far too many others that I want to admit to.
-My current stable includes a 1965 Sunbeam Tiger, and a 1990 C4 Corvette with just 50,000Km on the clock.
+It started with a Vauxhall Victor with three-on-the-tree on getting my license, and moved into things like Triumph Stags, Rover P6 3500Bs, a Chrysler Limousine Coupe, a Dodge Ram towing a 6-ton 5th wheel RV, a 2016 Dodge Challenger I bought new in LA, a 1965 Sunbeam Tiger, and a 1990 C4 Corvette with just 50,000Km on the clock.
 You can read about the purchase of the C4 here, and the series includes a 12,000Km road trip across the USA in 2019, with as much of Route 66 as we could fit in.
+There have been far too many other cars that I want to admit to.
+My current stable includes a 1993 Toyota Celica GT4, a 2002 Chev Corvette that we spent 7 weeks in, driving across the USA, and of course my 1973 Sunbeam Rapier that we are modifying to take a 3.5-litre V8.

 As a passionate road-safety advocate, I am an Observer for the Institute Of Advanced Motorists, so this means that I take out fully-licensed drivers and mentor them to an advanced driving standard.